grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 mimirtool alertmanager verify <config_file> [template_files...]
 ```

-If the command succeeds without any warnings, the configuration is compatible with UTF-8 and no
+If the command succeeds without any warnings, the configuration is compatible with UTF-8 and you
-migration is required.
+don't need to migrate it.

-However, if the command prints the following warning(s):
+However, if the command prints the following warning, then you need to migrate the Alertmanager
+configuration with the migrate-utf8 command.

 ```
 Alertmanager is moving to a new parser for labels and matchers, and this input is incompatible.
 Alertmanager has instead parsed the input using the classic matchers parser as a fallback.
 To make this input compatible with the UTF-8 matchers parser please make sure all regular expressions and values are double-quoted.
 If you are still seeing this message please open an issue.
 ```

-then the Alertmanager configuration needs to be migrated with the migrate-utf8 command.

 The command takes as input an existing configuration and template files, and prints as output
 the migrated configuration and template files: